rishabh-khurana/Task-Manager/README.md

 Runs the main.js file on [http://localhost:4000](http://localhost:4000).<br />
 The main.js file is an API which is connected to the database and runs all queries requested by the client side running on [http://localhost:3000](http://localhost:3000)

-This command should be run in the project directory inside the src/ folder as follows:
+This command should be run in the project directory inside the src/ folder as follows:<br />
-`/Desktop/Task-Manager/src$ node main.js
+`/Desktop/Task-Manager/src$ node main.js<br />
-listening on port 4000
+listening on port 4000<br />
-Connected to database
+Connected to database<br />
-User table is created.
+User table is created.<br />
-Task table is created.
+Task table is created.<br />
 `

 ## Additional Scripts